subhraj-arcade209/subhraj-arcade209/README.md

 ###

-<h5 align="left">My academic journey led me to the University of Engineering and Management, Kolkata, where I obtained my B.Tech degree in Electronics and Communication Engineering (ECE).</h5>
+<h5 align="left">My academic journey led me to the University of Engineering and Management, Kolkata, where I obtained my B.Tech degree in Electronics and Communication Engineering (ECE).Currently working as a DBA in TCS Kolkata.</h5>

 ###